Muskego, Wisconsin: Geography

 According to the United States Census Bureau, the city has a total area of 35.98 sqmi, of which, 31.60 sqmi is land and 4.38 sqmi is water.

 Muskego contains three lakes within its borders: Big Muskego Lake, Little Muskego Lake, and Lake Denoon.

 Big Muskego Lake is a shallow 2260 acre flow-through lake in south-central Muskego.
 Most of the lake is less than four feet deep with a generally organic or muck bottom.
 Big Muskego Lake is fringed with cattail-dominated wetlands and encompasses numerous islands of cattail marsh.
 Bass Bay is a 110 acre connected embayment of Big Muskego Lake that has a deeper basin typical of other glacially formed kettle lakes in the region.
 Bass Bay has a maximum depth of 23 ft and has a bottom substrate of predominantly muck with some isolated sandy shoreline areas.

 Little Muskego Lake is a 506 acre flow-through lake with extensive shallow margins and a single deep basin.
 Located in the northwestern quadrant of the city, the lake has a maximum depth of 65 ft and averages 14 ft deep.
 The bottom substrate predominantly consists of silt or muck.
 Residents and visitors to Little Muskego Lake enjoy a variety of lake-related recreational activities, including boating, skiing, sailing, and fishing.
 The Muskego Waterbugs perform a water ski show in front of Idle Isle Park each Wednesday evening throughout the summer.
 The lake contains many fish species including: largemouth bass, northern pike, walleye, and several panfish species.
 Most of the shores of Little Muskego Lake are developed with residential housing.

 Lake Denoon is a 162 acre lake in the southwestern portion of the city and is also partially located in the Town of Norway, Wisconsin.
 The lake has a glacially formed kettle basin that reaches a maximum depth of 55 ft with bottom substrates varying from sands and gravel to muck.
 An outlet stream on the south end drains to Ke-Nong-Go-Mong (Long) Lake in Racine County.
 A cattail island and an extent of cattail shoreline are found on the lake's west end.
 The remaining lakeshore is mostly developed with residential housing.

 A plan to drain the lakes, which were described as a stagnant nuisance, was proposed in 1854.

 Climate

 Demographics

-Muskego is the fifth largest place in Waukesha County, after City of Waukesha, City of New Berlin, City of Brookfield, and Town of Menomonee Falls, based on 2010 and estimated 2019 population.
+Muskego is the fifth largest place in Waukesha County, after City of Waukesha, City of New Berlin, City of Brookfield, and Village of Menomonee Falls, based on 2010 and estimated 2019 population.

 As of 2000 the median income for a household in the city was $64,247, and the median income for a family was $69,722.
 Males had a median income of $49,386 versus $30,714 for females.
 The per capita income for the city was $26,199.
 About 1.0% of families and 1.6% of the population were below the poverty line, including 1.9% of those under age 18 and 2.8% of those age 65 or over.